Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 He's my worst uncle.

-Barry's my least favourite
+Barry's my least favorite.

-So you said the wrong thing
+So you said the wrong thing.

-You guys got a least favourite uncle?
+You guys got the least favorite uncle?

-I'm trying to think
+I'm trying to think.

-I don't think I do
+I don't think I do.

-I try not to rank my uncles
+I try not to rank my uncles.

-I mean there's a hierarchy
+Well, I mean, there's a hierarchy.

-Yeah I do have some pretty rank uncles
+Yeah, I do have some pretty rank uncles.

 They're all equally terrible.

-Except my Uncle Tim who listens a lot.
+Except my uncle Tim, who listens a lot.

 Hello, Tim.